McManus’ 6 FGs lift Broncos over Pats in COVID-delayed game

-Sunday’s game was originally scheduled for last week but got postponed twice, first by a day, then by seven.
+Sunday’s game was originally scheduled for last week but got postponed twice.
 The delay was caused after multiple Patriots players tested positive for COVID-19, including quarterback Cam Newton and reigning Defensive Player of the Year Stephon Gilmore.

-New England (2-3) rallied from an 18-3 deficit and nearly pulled off the comeback, but had three turnovers.
+New England (2-3) rallied from an 18-3 deficit and nearly pulled off the comeback, but committed three turnovers.
+This is the first time the Patriots have had a first losing record after five games since the 2001 season.

 Drew Lock finished 10 of 24 for 189 yards in his first start since injuring his shoulder in Denver’s Week 2 loss to Pittsburgh.
 He was steady early, but had back-to-back interceptions in the fourth quarter to let the Patriots back into the game.